ntnhut/LeetSolve/docs/source/Mathematics/279_Perfect_Squares.md

 #include <cmath>
 #include <unordered_map>
 using namespace std;
+//! @return         the least number of perfect squares that sum to n
-int nsq(int n, unordered_map<int, int>& ns) {
+//! @param[out] ns  a map stores all intermediate results int nsq(int n, unordered_map<int, int>& ns) {
     auto it = ns.find(n);
     if (it != ns.end()) {